Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 “We’re going to pay for it,” one administration official said privately shortly after the event.

-Over the next month, the surge in delta cases that overran the country forced Biden and his top aides and Cabinet members to reckon with their overconfidence, which led to a host of decisions — on masks, vaccines and other pivotal issues — that had to be reversed or revised as the crisis spiraled out of control.
+Over the next month, the surge of delta cases that overran the country forced Biden and his top aides and Cabinet members to reckon with their overconfidence, which led to a host of decisions — on masks, vaccines and other pivotal issues — that had to be reversed or revised as the crisis spiraled out of control.
 The administration had been caught flat-footed — and then took weeks to enact a plan in an attempt to catch up.

 “This has been nonstop scrambling,” said Irwin Redlener, who directs the National Center for Disaster Preparedness at Columbia University’s Earth Institute.